How did Rescue 100 get started and why?

 - Host a 1-hour Orientation for the community to learn more

 - Sponsor a meal or snack for the Rescue 100 training

 - Meet and discuss ways your church can support foster parents in your congregation and community

 What are qualifications to be a foster parent?

 - Able to pass a criminal background check

 - Parenting no more than four children living in their home

-To be licensed, you must attend orientation session, make an application to become a foster parent, pass a background check, complete PATH and safety training classes and have home visits.
-You will be interviewed by a MDCPS license specialist.
+To be licensed, you must attend orientation session, complete an application to become a foster parent, pass a background check, complete PATH and safety training classes and have home visits.

 Do I have to commit to being a foster parent to attend Orientation or Training?